powellgenomicslab/OneK1K-Web-browser/README.md

 3. Go into the vue_project_deployed .
 Open vuetest1 and demon using IDEA.

 4. In the vuetest1 project terminal, run command: npm run build.
-After the c≠ommand finishes, a new folder called dist will appear.
+After the command finishes, a new folder called dist will appear.

 5. Copy all five files in the dist folder and paste into website_deployment folder and /vue_project_deployed/demo/src/main/resources/static/ folder